Optimal design of experiments to identify latent behavioral types: Behavioral Experiments

+In total, we collected behavioral data from 79 human players.
+The average duration of the interactive part of the experiment was 5 minutes and 20 seconds; the average payoff per treatment in US Dollars was: 1.15 ($A=2$ and $\pi=0.5$), 1.61 ($A=3.33$ and $\pi=0.5$), 1.97 ($A=6$ and $\pi=0.2$), 2.20 ($A=6$ and $\pi=0.5$), and 2.12 ($A=6$ and $\pi=0.8$).

+Our goal was to collect as many experimental datasets as necessary to distinguish among the different models.
+Recall from Sec.~\ref{sec_oed_implementation} that in our experiment a dataset is composed by the joint game histories of a group of 10 players.
+After collecting just one dataset per experimental design, we were able to find out which model best described human behavior in our game.

+The predicted likelihood of observing the data collected according to the three models are plotted as likelihood odds ratios in Fig.~\ref{fig:likelihoods3}.
 Heuristically, one can think of the plots where the likelihood odds are \textit{more different} as containing \textit{more information}.
-As such, it is encouraging to note that experimental designs (3.33, 0.5) and (2.0, 0.5) are the ones where the likelihoods of the different models diverge the most, corresponding to regions of high information in our information surface.
-We report the same data mapped onto the information surface in Fig. \ref{fig:Experiments}.
+As such, it is encouraging to note that experimental designs (3.33, 0.5) and (2.0, 0.5) are the ones where the likelihoods of the different models diverge the most.
+These designs correspond to regions of high information in our information surface.
+We map the same data onto the information surface in Fig.~\ref{fig:Experiments}.

-\subsection{Iterating the Procedure}
+\section{Iterating the Procedure}

-What we see after collecting data from several experiments is that Model 1---the model predicting that humans play the Stop-Go game by finding the Bayes-Nash equilibrium---is \textit{overall} the model that best fits the respondents' data.
-That is, in experiments where an assessment about the most likely model can be made, Model 1 is best suited to describe the observed data.

-However, as shown in Fig. \ref{fig:Experiments}, there exist points in the information surface where Model 1 is outperformed by another model at predicting observed human behavior.
-This is the case when $A=6.0$ and $\pi=0.50$ (Model 3 is the most likely model to describe the data from this experiment), and it suggests that participants possibly change behavior based on the value of $A$.
-However, this interpretation poses a problem when trying to build parsimonious theories of human behavior because a well-constructed model should be able to incorporate changes to experimental parameters---in this case a higher reward value, $A$.
-It is natural to ask whether there exists a better model, one with greater explanatory power that is able to describe data from a wide range of experimental parameters.
-To answer this question, we repeated our optimal design protocol, and we included a fourth model that casts human behavior with a Roth-Erev Reinforcement Learning model \cite{Erev1998}.
+Across all experiments, we find strong evidence that Model 1 (the Bayes-Nash equilibrium prediction) is best suited to describe the observed data (i.e., Model 1 has the highest posterior odds).
+However, the process for selecting ``the best'' model never ends as we can never definitively accept one model as true \cite{El-Gamal1996EconomicalDesign}.
+The fact that one of the models performs well is not an indication that it will continue to do so when compared to other models based on new theories.
+When new theories of behavior are proposed, it is then desirable to test these new theories against the best known alternative.
+A key advantage of the optimal experimental design approach is that it can be iterated, allowing for sequential testing of new models.
+That is, the approach allows the comparison of predictions from \textit{new} models against the predictions of the most likely model currently available.